 The hike above treeline

-It is usually very windy up here so dress appropriately.
-A wind-proof fleece or jacket is handy.
+It is usually very windy after treeline on the Mount Burke hike, so dress appropriately.
+A wind-proof fleece or down jacket is handy.
 So are mitts and a toque.

 Don’t forget a buff – to keep your hair in place, use as a neck warmer or any of another 15 uses.

 Take high energy food on this hike as it will take you somewhere between 5 – 7 hours.
-I always carry a stash of bars.
+I always carry astash of protein bars.